mmraff/npm-two-stage/README.md

 ```
 npm download --package-json ../path/to/packageJson/dir
 ```
-will fetch the dependencies listed in the package.json found at the given path (and all transitive dependencies), saving them to the current directory.
+will fetch the non-development dependencies listed in the package.json found at the given path (and all transitive dependencies), saving them to the current directory.
 ```
 npm download -J --dl-dir ../path/to/put/tarballs
 ```
-will fetch the dependencies listed in the package.json found in the current directory (and all transitive dependencies), saving them to the given path.
+will fetch the non-development dependencies listed in the package.json found in the current directory (and all transitive dependencies), saving them to the given path.
 * While `--package-json` must be followed by a path argument, `-J` does not take any argument.

 #### lockfile-dir Option
-Alternatively (or additionally), the option `--lockfile-dir` followed by the path of a directory that contains a lock file (npm-shrinkwrap.json, package-lock.json, or yarn.lock v1), may be given to tell `npm download` to fetch the dependencies listed there.
+Alternatively (or additionally), the option `--lockfile-dir` followed by the path of a directory that contains a lockfile (npm-shrinkwrap.json, package-lock.json, or yarn.lock), may be given to tell `npm download` to fetch the dependencies listed there.
+* devDependencies are omitted unless the option `--include=dev` is given.
-* If the lock file is a yarn.lock, only version 1 is supported.
+* If the lockfile is a yarn.lock, only version 1 is supported.
-* If the lock file is a yarn.lock, it *must* be accompanied by a matching package.json file.
+* If the lockfile is a yarn.lock, it *must* be accompanied by a matching package.json file.
 ```
 npm download --lockfile-dir ../path/that/contains
 ```
-will fetch the dependencies listed in the lock file found at the given path, saving them to the current directory.
+will fetch the non-development dependencies listed in the lockfile found at the given path, saving them to the current directory.

-The command line examples given above will fetch regular, peer, and optional dependencies, and packaged lock files will be honored.
+The command line examples given above will fetch regular, peer, and optional dependencies, and packaged lockfiles will be honored.
 Options are available for changing how dependencies are fetched:
 ```
   --include=<dev|optional|peer>